tarquin-the-brave

 • Why I Scatter Use Statements Throughout My Rust

 A standard pattern across pretty much every language I’ve worked with at least, is to stick statements that import modules and libraries at the top of the page.
 Some languages make you do this.
+In Rust I don’t do this for everything, here’s why.
+I started to think more and more about what code is like to read rather than write.
+I for one was reading code far more often than I was writing, and the code I was writing would, over its lifetime, be read far more often than written or edited.

 Read more…